Definition of Banks Balance Sheet

 2. Liabilities

-Liabilities are obligations which will results in the outflow of economic resources in the future.
+Liabilities are obligations that will result in the outflow of economic resources in the future.

-- Checkable Deposits: These are deposits under which the depositor can withdraw at its will any time from the bank, and it includes all checking accounts.
+- Checkable Deposits: These are deposits under which the depositor can withdraw at any time from the bank, including all checking accounts.

-- Borrowings: Borrowings are money borrowed from other banks or regulatory banks, federal fund markets,non-depository institutions such as insurance companies and pension funds, etc. Sometimes bank also borrows from the federal reserve at the time of financial stress or crises as they could not get funding elsewhere.
+- Borrowings: Borrowings are money borrowed from other banks or regulatory banks, federal fund markets,non-depository institutions such as insurance companies and pension funds, etc. Sometimes bank also borrows from the federal reserve during financial stress or crises as they could not get funding elsewhere.

-- Banks Capital: It is the fund introduced by the initial investors and shareholders of the banks adjusted with the net earnings, reserves and surplus, losses, etc.
+- Banks Capital: The fund is introduced by the initial investors and shareholders of the banks, adjusted with the net earnings, reserves, surplus, losses, etc.

 Banks Balance Sheet Analysis

-Bank’s Balance Sheet is different from a manufacturing industry’s or any other non-financial organization balance sheet.
-Analysis of Bank’s B/S is done primarily considering the following three factors: –
+Bank’s Balance Sheet differs from a manufacturing industry’s or any other non-financial organization’s balance sheet.
+Analysis of the Bank’s B/S is done primarily considering the following three factors: –

-- Liquidity: Ensuring enough cash availability at any point to meet out its obligations
+- Liquidity: Ensuring enough cash availability at any point to meet its obligations

-- Solvancy: Concerned with creditworthiness, ensuring sufficiency and quality of bank assets
+- Solvency: Concerned with creditworthiness, ensuring sufficiency and quality of bank assets

 - Profitability: Bank’s profit-making capability in accordance with available resources.

-The basic purpose of analyzing the bank’s balance sheet is to ascertain the bank’s default risk to meet the interest or its payment obligations.
-Banks typically use non-performance ratio as a tool to measure its default capacity and its preparedness to meet future contingencies.
+The basic purpose of analyzing the bank’s balance sheet is to ascertain its default risk to meet the interest or payment obligations.
+Banks typically use the non-performance ratio to measure their default capacity and preparedness to meet future contingencies.
 Some widely used ratios are as follows: –

-- Non-Performing Loan / Customer Loan: Used to measure overall quality of the bank’s loan book.
+- Non-Performing Loan / Customer Loan: Used to measure the overall quality of the bank’s loan book.

-- Non- Performing Loans / Average Total Assets: Used for banks which are facing tough situations when a certain benchmark is crossed by the ratio, the situation is considered as a signal for insolvency.
+- Non- Performing Loans / Average Total Assets: Used for banks facing tough situations when the ratio crosses a certain benchmark, the situation is considered a signal for insolvency.

-- Own Resources / Average Total Assets: This ratio indicates the bank’s use usage of its own resources employed for investment in assets in comparison with borrowed funds.
+- Own Resources / Average Total Assets: This ratio indicates the bank’s use usage of its own resources employed for investment in assets compared to borrowed funds.

 Bank’s B/S loans and advances are not similar to non-financial institution loans and advances.
-For non-financial institutions, these are generally borrowings undertaken and presented on the liability side of B/S, whereas, in the case of Bank’s B/s, these are usually sources of income and therefore presented on the assets side.
-As the main purpose of the bank is lending and earning on such lended funds, loans and advances form the part of the asset base.
+For non-financial institutions, these are generally borrowings undertaken and presented on the liability side of B/S, whereas, in the case of a Bank’s B/s, these are usually sources of income and therefore presented on the assets side.
+As the bank’s main purpose is lending and earning on such lent funds, loans, and advances form part of the asset base.

-Banks are required to classify loans and advances based on performance criteria as performing and non-performing assets (NPAs).
-NPAs are further classified as standard, sub-standard lost based on performance.
+Banks must classify loans and advances based on performance criteria as performing and non-performing assets (NPAs).
+NPAs are further classified as standard and sub-standard lost based on performance.
 Accordingly, banks are required to create provisions for loss on such assets.

 Advantages